Archive | STD Information & Prevention RSS feed for this section

 Cons of using a diaphragm

 While I do think that the diaphragm is a great method of protection, the only downfall is that it in order for it to be effective it must be used in conjunction with spermicide.
-If you are curious as to why I feel this way I suggest you watch my video on spermicide and check out my article on the subject.
+If you are curious as to why I feel this way I suggest you watch my video on spermicide and check out my post on spermicides.
 That said if you plan on having sex again within a three hour span of time you need to add more spermicide.
 If you do choose to use this method of protection I suggest keeping a tube ready just to be safe.

 • While it’s still up for debate some people suggest that it cannot be used during your period